FFmpeg/FFV1/ffv1.md

 ### NumBytes

-`NumBytes` is a non-negative integer that expresses the size in 8-bit octets of particular FFV1 components such as the `Configuration Record` and Frame.
+`NumBytes` is a non-negative integer that expresses the size in 8-bit octets of particular FFV1 components such as the `Configuration Record` and `Frame`.
 FFV1 relies on its container to store the `NumBytes` values, see [the section on the `Mapping FFV1 into Containers`](#mapping-ffv1-into-containers).

 ### Bitstream functions